NationalOutdoorLeadershipSchool/format-code/README.md

 Every editor should allow you to execute external tools.
 We've included the settings for PyCharm (and all other JetBrains tools).
 In PyCharm, the preferences offer an **External Tools** command.

 - The program binary to run.
-Since we are in a venv this will simply bin `/usr/local/bin/pre-commit`.
+Since we are in a venv this will simply be `/usr/local/bin/pre-commit`.
   But if you have to get tricky, JetBrains does offer the `$PyInterpreterDirectory$` macro.
 - The arguments to pass: `--files some-file.py`.
-JetBrains provides the `$FilePath` macro that will give you the currently active file.
+JetBrains provides the `$FilePath$` macro that will give you the currently active file.
 - The working directory.
 JetBrains provides the `$ProjectFileDir$` macro.
 - Assign the command to something EASY to use ... and use it a LOT.